- Latin America

 3. Have You Considered Job Placement Assistance?

-So, you want to teach English in Spain, Japan, or perhaps Argentina?
+So, do you want to teach English in Spain, Japan, or perhaps Argentina?
 Fantastic!
 There are hundreds of thousands of teaching jobs overseas for certified teachers that open each year that you will qualify for, particularly if you do earn an accredited TEFL certification.
 But if you were to kick off your job search today:

 - Would you know how, when or where to look for teaching opportunities?